gdkimaiyo/Todo-list-with-JS/README.md

 # Todo-list-with-JS

-A simple Todo List web app using Javascript
+A simple Todo List Web App using Vanilla Javascript

 Find a preview here: **`Please await a preview link`**